dora-rs/dora-sync-async-examples/README.md

 ## Modifying the workload to test

-If you go into the common crate, you will be able to change sync functions you want to benchmark.
-Those functions will be readily available on all threadpool nodes.
+If you go into the `common` crate, you will be able to change the `run` functions you want to benchmark.
+Those functions will be tested on all threadpool nodes defined in the dataflow.

 ## Issues